gynzy/gynzy-conventions/ember-styleguide.md

 or add normal comments explaning *why*.

 ## Promises
-Chain promisses instead of nesting.
+Chain promises instead of nesting.

 ## i18n
 > *There shall be no plain text in our templates!*
-> - Someone, somewhere, sometime at Gynzy
+> - Someone, sometime at Gynzy

 Use [Ember-i18n](https://github.com/jamesarosen/ember-i18n).
 Combine translations of a page in one file.
 The directory of the file should correspond to the route of the page where it can be found, or in case of a component the directory where the component is located.